-Figure 65.
+Figure 73.
 The page for creating a new Static IPv6 connection.
 The IPv6 section.

 Parameter Description IPv6 For Static IPv6 type IPv6 address Enter an IPv6 address for this WAN connection.
 Prefix The length of the subnet prefix.
 The value 64 is used usually.
 Gateway IPv6 address Enter an IPv6 address of the gateway used by this WAN connection.
 Primary IPv6 DNS server / Secondary IPv6 DNS server Enter addresses of the primary and secondary IPv6 DNS servers in the relevant fields.
 For Dynamic IPv6 type Get IPv6 Select a method for IPv6 address assignment from the drop-down list or leave the Automatically value.

-Parameter Description Enable prefix delegation From the drop-down list, select the mode of a prefix request from a delegating DHCPv6 server to configure a range of IPv6 addresses for the local network.
-None: The mode without prefix request.
-Auto: The mode with the ability to request a prefix.
-When this value is selected, the router requests a prefix from a DHCPv6 server.
-Upon that obtaining a prefix is not mandatory to establish the connection.
-Force: The mode with forced prefix request.
-When this value is selected, the router requests a prefix from a DHCPv6 server.
-Upon that obtaining a prefix is mandatory to establish the connection.
+Enable prefix delegation Move the switch to the right if it is necessary that the router requests a prefix to configure IPv6 addresses for the local network from a delegating router.
 Obtain DNS server addresses automatically Move the switch to the right to configure automatic assignment of IPv6 DNS server addresses.
 Upon that the Primary IPv6 DNS server and Secondary IPv6 DNS server fields are not available for editing.
 Primary IPv6 DNS server / Secondary IPv6 DNS server Enter addresses of the primary and secondary IPv6 DNS servers in the relevant fields.